tg-sec/dvna/Task_Report/docs/comparing_dast_tools.md

 ## Conclusion

-In conclusion, I'd say both the performance of both the tools was quite close to the other.
+In conclusion, I would say both the performance of both the tools was quite close to the other.
 The ranking I gave is my personal opinion based solely on the results they provided and their relevance to the solution of the problem statement.
 I did not consider additional factors, such as user experience, while ranking them.